SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 Pinkie whispers back, "I love you."

-I nuzzle her chest and Pinkie nuzzles the top of my head in response.
+I nuzzle her chest, and Pinkie nuzzles the top of my head in response.